JayKimBravekjh/Bicycle-Collisions-in-Los-Angeles-2013-2018/README.md

 - Monday       - 1635
 - Saturday     - 1440
 - Sunday       - 1216

-Month with the most bicycle accidents:
-- May,2013 with 224 bicycle injuries

 Type of Bicycle Collisions:
 - Broadside            - 6813